 Many runners hate hills because they’re hard.
-This is exactly why you need to include hill training into your training.
+This is exactly why you need to include hills into your half and full marathon training.
 Hills can increase your strength & speed.
 They also boost your confidence, improve form and help to minimize the chance of injury when you complete them on a soft surface (grassy hill).
 The muscles you use when completing a hill workout are the same as ones used for sprinting, so the strength you build will improve your speed.
 This article discusses the benefits of hill training and outlines when in your training plan they should be completed to achieve the maximum benefit.
-Lastly, I will provide some examples of hill training that can be performed for short races and other hill workouts that are best for ½ and full marathon training.
+Lastly, I will provide some examples of hill training that can be performed for short races and other hill workouts that are best for half and full marathon training.

 Which Phase in Your Training to Complete Hill Training

 Usually hill training is completed during the strength training phase of a plan.
 Similar to Fartlek and Tempo runs, hill workouts help you transition from base training to faster interval workouts.

 Typical hill workouts include a brisk running uphill with rest breaks on the flat or on the downhill.
 You can run at a sustained pace uphill, then relax back to conversation pace (catch your breath) on the downhills or flats.
 15-30 minute of faster running is a good target.
 Paces depend on the grade and amount of repetitions.
 If you’re going by heart rate, target 85 – 95%.

 Before completing hill training I recommend starting with an easy warm-up at conversation pace for 10-15 minutes.
 Next complete some stretching exercises including lunges, leg swings & strides.
 Complete your workout and then finish with an easy cool down and stretching.